laszlourszuly/atlantis/README.md

 ```

 **Requests**
 You configure each request pattern you want Atlantis to serve a mock response for in terms of "verb", "path", "protocol" and "headers".
 You can use regular expressions for both the request "verb" and "path".
-The protocol must be an exact match.
+The protocol, while optional, must be an exact match.
+If omitted it will default to "HTTP/1.1".
 The "headers" list defines the required subset of headers in the request in order to consider it a match.

 Atlantis will check each incoming request on the configured port against your configuration and pick the first pattern that gives a full match.